Home Cymbalta Lawsuits

 Jennifer Saavedra filed suit in California against Eli Lilly after she tried to stop using Cymbalta and experienced brain zaps, body shaking and tunnel vision.
 It took her a year to recover.
 In the meantime, her life was disrupted.
 Her complaint claimed withdrawal symptoms were more prevalent than Lilly claimed and that the company misled the public.
 Saavedra’s case eventually joined settlement proceedings, according to court documents from 2017.

-Melissa Stafford also filed her lawsuit in California.
+Melissa Strafford also filed her lawsuit in California.
 She was forced to continue using Cymbalta to avoid debilitating side effects.
 After she finally stopped taking the drug, she suffered for months.
-Her lawsuit accuses Lilly of deceiving the public about the risks of the drug.
+Her lawsuit accused Lilly of deceiving the public about the risks of the drug.
+The Strafford case was part of the putative class action that was ultimately dismissed by the Ninth Circuit in 2017.

 Withdrawal complications that lead patients and their families to file Cymbalta lawsuits include: